 via Kensa Heat Pumps

-Also known as Geothermal heating, these systems provide homes across the US with energy efficient heating options designed for added comfort, and lower utilities bills.
+Also known as geothermal heating and cooling, these systems provide homes across the US with energy efficient heating options designed for added comfort, and lower utilities bills.
 They come in a variety of sizes, including the size of the ground loop required for set up, depending on how much heating your home needs.

-An average home uses a 3 ton set-up, however this changes based on land availability, local geology, and the size of your home.
+An average home uses a 3-ton set-up, however this change based on land availability, local geology, and the size of your home.
 The biggest bonus is the US government offers tax rebates for energy efficient improvements, and state-by-state, you could even be eligible for other incentives.

-ROI: Straight away you can get a 30% federal tax credit if you invest in a Geothermal Heat Pump; and you’ll also benefit from lower energy bills, and increased value on your property.
+ROI: Straight away you can get a 30% federal tax credit if you invest in a Geothermal Heat Pump for your home; and you’ll also benefit from lower energy bills, and increased value on your property.
 Within 2 to 10 years, you’ll have a full return on your investment.

 - PV SOLAR POWER

-Solar power is becoming cheaper every year and there are so many benefits of investing, including low maintenance costs, helping the environment, reliability (as long as the sun is shining, you’ll never have a blackout!) and solar has been proven to increase the value of your home.
+Solar power is becoming cheaper every year and there are so many benefits of investing, including low maintenance costs, helping the environment, reliability (for as long as the sun is shining, you’ll never have a blackout!) and solar has been proven to increase the value of your home.